Next: Infinite Loops, Up: Debugger [Contents][Index]

 The value can also be a list of error conditions (see Signaling Errors).
 Then the debugger is called only for error conditions in

-this list (except those also listed in debug-ignored-errors
+this list (except those also listed in debug-ignored-errors).

-For example, if you set debug-on-error
+For example, if you set debug-on-error to the list

-, the debugger is only called for errors about a
+(void-variable), the debugger is only called for errors about a

 variable that has no value.

-Note that eval-expression-debug-on-error
+Note that eval-expression-debug-on-error overrides this

 variable in some cases; see below.

-, Emacs does not create an error
+When this variable is non-nil, Emacs does not create an error

 handler around process filter functions and sentinels.
 Therefore,